kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $"diag"(a_1, a_2, ...)$ notation can be used to specify a diagonal matrix with diagonal entries in that order.

-The inverse of a diagonal matrix $bold(D^(-1))$ can be computed if there are no 0s (full-rank) on the diagonal and simply involves replacing diagonal elements with their reciprocal $1/x$.
+The inverse of a diagonal matrix $bold(D^(-1))$ can be computed if there are no 0s (full-rank) on the diagonal and the matrix is square.
+It simply involves replacing diagonal elements with their reciprocal $1/x$.

 _Scalar Matrix_ - Diagonal matrix with the same diagonal entries, multiplying by it has the same effect as scalar multiplication.